 One of Paul’s urgent concerns is for children to meet living language and imagination in the classroom.
 He is a trained Steiner/Waldorf Teacher and his earlier work with young people informs what he does world wide with those studying to be educators.
 On his travels he is invited into schools to work with teachers, children and parents.

-His insights into the relationship between word and world have been recognized by environmentalists such as Margaret Colquhoun of the Life Science Seminar at Pishwanton to be a vital support for enlivening perception of the natural world.
+His insights into the relationship between word and world have been recognized by environmentalists who carry the Life Science Seminar at Pishwanton to be a vital support for enlivening perception of the natural world.

 Poetry and writers’ groups have welcomed him into their circles.

 Paul is available to give creative writing, living language workshops and tutorials, poetry readings, and talks on a variety of subjects.

 Paul Matthews is a wonderful poet.
 He knows what is at the heart of poetry, and is attentive to what truly matters there.
 He is also a master-tutor – of writing, of word-play – and can draw the very best out of others.

 Peter Abbs (in the introduction to Words in Place) writes:

 What I admire in your work, particularly, are three interrelated principles: that the word – whether written or spoken – is a living energy, that poetry is an imaginative discipline and that creative writing enhances subtle acts of healing.